 At John Ferneley College we consistently work towards high attendance figures for all students.
 We recognise the need for students, parents and the college to work in close partnership to achieve this.

-Whilst we understand it is difficult when your child is ill, we are hopeful you would still send them into college for minor ailments such as headaches, tiredness, and colds.
+Whilst we understand it is difficult when your child is ill, we are hopeful you would still send them into college for minor ailments such as headaches and tiredness.

 Student's whose attendance is below 90% will now be classed as persistently absent, regardless of whether the school has authorised or unauthorised the absences.
 This equates to 38 sessions or 19 days of absence across the year.
 We would ask where possible that medical evidence is provided at this point.
 For repeated absences, this will be required in line with Government recommendations.

 The DFE (Department of Education) has published data on its website that clearly shows the link between attendance and attainment.
 This highlights the fact that there will be an impact on your child’s education and exam results if attendance is not consistently above 96%.
 Should your child’s attendance fall below this figure the college will look at interventions to help the students improve.
 However, in some circumstances, it could lead to AO (Attendance Officer) involvement, fines and even prosecution by the local authority.

 Please note that punctuality affects the attendance figures.
 Students that arrive late in the morning and miss their registration during tutor time will receive an unauthorised absence mark, which will contribute towards the total absence count.
 Where ever possible we would recommend that medical appointments are made towards the end of the day.

 Unfortunately, we are no longer able to authorise any holidays during term-time.
 Taking your child out of school during this time will be marked as unauthorised and will be referred to Leicestershire County Council which may result in a fixed penalty notice.